-Incentive compensation should balance short-term and longterm performance Incentive opportunities based on both short-term and long-term objectives are designed to promote strong annual results and the Company's long-term viability and success.
+Incentive compensation should balance short-term and long-term performance Incentive opportunities based on both short-term and long-term objectives are designed to promote strong annual results and the Company's long-term viability and success.
+These awards promote retention of key talent, which is also critical to our success.